 I’m totally new to this.
 What exactly IS yoga?

 Yoga is an ancient practice of meditative movement that originated in India around 2,500 years ago.
 The practice has certainly evolved around the world since 500 BCE and now takes on many forms, all of which generally emphasize meditation, breathing, and stretching to varying degrees.
-Whether you’re taking a 100 degree Vinyasa class or an unheated Gentle class, the goal is mostly the same: to calm the mind using a combination of focused breath (“pranayama”) and specific poses (“asanas”).
+Whether you’re taking a 100 degree Vinyasa class or an unheated Yin class, the goal is mostly the same: to calm the mind using a combination of focused breath (“pranayama”) and specific poses (“asanas”).
 Most classes at Pavonine are Vinyasa Flow, a more dynamic style of yoga, which has a strong emphasis on movement.
 Our Vinyasa classes not only lengthen and strengthen the muscles and offer breathing exercises to calm the mind, but can also increase heart rate.
-On the other hand, we also offer Yin and Gentle classes, which are much more static and grounding, meaning there is less overall movement.
+On the other hand, we also offer Yin classes, which are much more static and grounding, meaning there is less overall movement.
 You can read more about our classes here.

 Got it.
 But what exactly are the benefits of yoga?